Verizon LG Exalt LTE Specs, Price: Here’s What You Need To Know About The New Flip Phone

 There’s nothing advanced about Verizon’s LG Exalt LTE, except maybe for the enhanced phone calls.
 Other than that, the simple and basic flip phone is dumb in a way that it does not have the capabilities of a smartphone.
 If you need one for Facebook, this is not for you.

-The LTE-only phone sports a 3-inch LCD display with 240 x 400 resolution.
+The LTE-only phone sports a three-inch LCD display with 240 x 400 resolution.
 Inside, there’s a 1.1GHz Snapdragon processor and 8GB memory, which you can expand up to 32GB via a microSD slot.
 The 1,470 mAh battery can power up the phone for six hours of talk time or for 10 days on standby, CNET reported.

-At the back, there is a 5-megapixel camera that can shoot decent photos and even HD videos.
+At the back, there is a five-megapixel camera that can shoot decent photos and even HD videos.
 HD speakers are present for clearer sounds as well as Wi-Fi calling when you can’t get a decent signal.
 The LG Exalt LTE also doubles as a mobile hotspot, so you can connect your smartphones to the internet.

 The LG Exalt LTE is an LTE-only flip phone available from Verizon https://t.co/tKgkL1RPuW pic.twitter.com/1c9p7gxkNx